numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

 <https://peps.python.org/pep-0602/>`__ so there will now be 3-4 Python releases
 in the support window at any time.
 However, PEP 0602 does not decrease the support window of Python (18 months of regular full bug-fix releases and 42 months of as-needed source-only releases).
-Thus, we do not expect an increase in which our users upgrade their Python and our 42 month support window will cover the same portion of the upstream support of any given Python release.
+Thus, we do not expect our users to upgrade Python faster, and our 42 month support window will cover the same portion of the upstream support of any given Python release.

 Because Python minor version support is based only on historical